 But WiFi is more about simply getting online to check email or browse social feeds.
 It has also enabled a mind-blowing number of consumer electronics and computing devices to become interconnected and exchange information – a phenomenon known as the Internet of Things.

-According to Wi-FI.org, the IoT is “one of the most exciting waves of innovation the world has witnessed” and that “its potential has only just begun to emerge.”
+According to Wi-FI.org, the IoT is “one of the most exciting waves of innovation the world has witnessed” and “its potential has only just begun to emerge.”
 WiFi-based businesses like Purple demonstrate just how much potential can be leveraged for businesses: with an ever-increasing amount of WiFi-enabled devices coming on the market, Purple allows its customers to gain incredibly thorough amounts of user data through the likes of location services, social login, and a wealth of digital marketing tools.

-It’s clear that WiFi is no longer a one-way street – it has become an essential part of our personal and professional day-to-day and is constantly improving our efficiency, our communication, and it persistently encourages the technology industry to push the boundaries of what’s possible.
+It’s clear that WiFi is no longer a one-way street – it has become an essential part of our personal and professional day-to-day and is constantly improving our efficiency, and our communication, and it persistently encourages the technology industry to push the boundaries of what’s possible.

 All in all, the capabilities of WiFi are endless, and with the way things are going, we are incredibly excited to see what the future holds.